-17.1 Important Precautions Regarding HYLENEX recombinant
+Important Precautions Regarding HYLENEX recombinant

-Instruct patient that HYLENEX recombinant is being used to increase the dispersion and absorption of fluids or other injected drugs, as appropriate to the intended use.

-Instruct patient that there may be mild local injection site signs and symptoms, such as redness, swelling, itching, or pain localized to the site of injection.
+Instruct patients that HYLENEX recombinant is being used to increase the dispersion and absorption of fluids or other injected drugs, as appropriate to the intended use.
+Instruct patients that there may be mild local injection site signs and symptoms, such as redness, swelling, itching, or pain localized to the site of injection.

-17.2 What Patients Should Know About Adverse Reactions
+What Patients Should Know About Adverse Reactions

-Patients should be advised that the most frequently reported adverse reactions have been mild local injection site reactions such as redness, swelling, itching, or pain.
+Advise patients that the most frequently reported adverse reactions have been mild local injection site reactions such as redness, swelling, itching, or pain.